sipa/bitcoin/doc/descriptors.md

 `KEY` expressions:
 - Optionally, key origin information, consisting of:
   - An open bracket `[`
-  - 8 hex characters for the fingerprint
+  - Exactly 8 hex characters for the fingerprint of the key where the derivation starts (see BIP32 for details)
-  - Followed by zero or more "/NUM" or "/NUM'" path elements to indicate unhardened or hardened derivation steps between the fingerprint and the key that follows
+  - Followed by zero or more "/NUM" or "/NUM'" path elements to indicate unhardened or hardened derivation steps between the fingerprint and the key or xpub/xprv root that follows
   - A closing bracket `]`
 - Followed by the actual key, which is either:
   - Hex encoded public keys (66 characters starting with `02` or `03`, or 130 characters starting with `04`).